hashicorp/design-system/website/docs/components/breadcrumb/partials/code/how-to-use.md

 ### With truncation

-It’s possible to hide part of the breadcrumb tree under a "truncated" item that shows the elements on "toggle".
+It’s possible to hide part of the Breadcrumb tree under a "truncated" item that shows the elements on "toggle".

 !!!
 Warning